 Because Texas is a fault state, all drivers must carry liability insurance.
-This means that if you’re in a car accident, you can claim the cost of your medical treatment from the at-fault driver.
+This means if you’re in a car accident, you can claim the cost of your medical treatment and other losses from the at-fault driver.

 Car Insurance and Borrowing a Car: What Does the Policy Cover?